OpenMobileAlliance/oma-knowledge-base-PPRD-mirror/content/8.guidelines/2.components/sh-avatar.md

 ---
 ::
 ```
-### Avatar Props
+### Props
-These are the properties and attributes associated to the `ShAvatar` constructor:
+These are the properties and attributes associated to the {{ $doc.constructorName }} constructor:

-#### ShAvatar Properties and Attributes Description
+#### Properties and Attributes Description
-The `ShAvatar` constructor creates a display format showcasing an avatar that represents a project member, including links to their social media profiles.
-Below is a detailed description of the properties and attributes used in the `ShAvatar` constructor.
+The constructor creates a display format showcasing an avatar that represents a project member, including links to their social media profiles.
+Below is a detailed description of the properties and attributes used in the {{ $doc.constructorName }} constructor.

 <table>
   <thead>